moby/moby/docs/sources/articles/https.md

     $ rm -v client.csr server.csr

-With a default `umask` of 022 your secret keys will be *world-readable* and writable for you and your group.
+With a default `umask` of 022, your secret keys will be *world-readable* and writable for you and your group.

-To remove write permissions for your keys in order to protect them from accidental damage and make them only readable to you issue the following file mode changes:
+In order to protect your keys from accidental damage, you will want to remove their write permissions.
+To make them read-only, change file modes as follows:

     $ chmod -v 0400 ca-key.pem key.pem server-key.pem